RandomStudio/tether/README.md

 - Only one type of message is expected to be published on that topic
 - The plug name attempts to describe the contents, utility or purpose of the messages that will be published there
-- From the point of view of a given Agent, a plug is either an Input (subscribe to a particular topic) or an Output (publish on a particular topic) - never both
+- From the point of view of a given Agent, a plug is either
+  - an **Input Plug**: subscribe to a particular topic, including wildcard/pattern matches (see below)
+  - an **Output Plug**: publish on a particular topic
+  - ..._never both_

 ---

 ## Putting it all together: topic pattern matching

-MQTT topics are broken up by zero or multiple `/` characters.
-In Tether systems, we always have three-part topics, hence `role/id/plug`.
+MQTT topics are broken up by zero or multiple forward-slash `/` characters.
+In Tether systems, we **always** have three-part topics, hence `role/id/plug`.

 Topics subscriptions can use wildcards.
 Most importantly: